gpsuser/UCMunit24EngProjectMan_Class/week10/w10_activities.md

 ### Purpose of This Workshop

-This formative assessment provides practice for the upcoming mid-course assessment and external examination.
+This formative assessment provides practice for external examination.
 The questions mirror the style, format and cognitive demand of actual examination questions.
 This is an individual activity designed to help you:

 1. Apply your knowledge of project stages and management skills to realistic scenarios
 2. Practice examination technique under time constraints